Scroll Chucks - How Do They Work?

 Scroll chucks designed for woodturning have four jaws (metal turning ones are generally three jaw) so it is possible to grip square section wood.

-cutting a spigot with a beading tool The chuck jaws should hook over and lock onto a "dovetail" shape on the wood.
+The chuck jaws should hook over and lock onto a "dovetail" shape on the wood.
 This retains the wood firmly and allows you to drill or hollow at the other end of a long cylinder without the need for tailstock support.
 Typical projects would include peppermills, vase shapes and goblets.
 So for maximum grip you have to turn the spigot (a short tenon or projection) to the correct diameter and dovetail angle to suit the jaws of your chuck.
 Engineering accuracy is not required and with a bit of practice you will be able to produce a spigot quickly by eye without the need for measuring tools.
 The picture shows the dovetail spigot being cut with a beading tool (square section chisel)

-cutting in a bowl recess The chuck jaws have a dovetail on the outside so that they can be expanded to grip the inside of a dovetail shape recess in the base of a bowl.
+The chuck jaws have a dovetail on the outside so that they can be expanded to grip the inside of a dovetail shape recess in the base of a bowl.
 The picture shows a recess being cut in the base of a bowl blank with a scraper ground to a skew shape to suit the dovetail angle.
 For the Patriot chuck, for example, the recess will be undercut to an angle of 10 degrees.